A New Beginning (speech): Political effects

-Following the speech, Essam Derbala, a leader of the Egyptian Islamist group al-Gama'a al-Islamiyya, called for Taliban and Al-Qaeda to halt attacks on U.S. civilians and to consider the "opening" offered by Obama.
+Following the speech, Essam Derbala, a leader of the Egyptian Islamist group al-Gama'a al-Islamiyya, called for Taliban and Al-Qaeda to halt attacks on US civilians and to consider the "opening" offered by Obama.
 He added that the organizations should also open up to talks with the United States.
 Egypt's Muslim Brotherhood dismissed the speech as being a public relations effort.

 Three days after the speech, a strengthening of the pro-Western coalition in the Lebanese general election with a loss for Hezbollah was perceived by some foreign policy analysts to be at least in part due to Obama's speech.
 Several others stated that the speech played only a minor role compared to domestic events such as a last-minute appeal by Lebanon's Maronite patriarch asking Christians to vote against Hezbollah.
 For example, Lydia Khalil of the Council on Foreign Relations commented that "[i]t is too soon to tell what the ultimate Obama effect will be."

 Israeli Prime Minister Benjamin Netanyahu immediately called a special government meeting after Obama finished his address.
 Yedioth Ahronoth has stated that the address' words "resonated through Jerusalem's corridors".
 On 14 June, Netanyahu gave a speech at Bar-Ilan University in which he endorsed, for the first time, a two-state solution for Israelis and Palestinians; the speech was widely seen as a response to Obama's speech.
 In a rejoinder to Obama's mentioning of the founding of Israel in the context of the Holocaust, Netanyahu remarked, "[t]here are those who say that if the Holocaust had not occurred, the State of Israel would never have been established.
 But I say that if the State of Israel would have been established earlier, the Holocaust would not have occurred."
 Netanyahu stated that he would accept a Palestinian state if Jerusalem were to remain the united capital of Israel, the Palestinians would have no army, and the Palestinians would give up their demand for a right of return.
 He also stated that existing Jewish settlements in the West Bank will expand while their permanent status is up to further negotiation.
 The overture was quickly rejected by Palestinian leaders such as Hamas spokesman Sami Abu Zuhri, who called the speech "racist".

 According to the San Francisco Chronicle, the speech may have played some role in the June 2009 Iranian Presidential election between President Mahmoud Ahmadinejad and his rival Mir Hossein Mousavi, spurring on reformist public opinion.
 The paper also stated that the Obama administration would probably be loath to talk about this publicly in fear of sparking an Iranian backlash.
 About a week later, some unnamed Obama administration officials did make that case to The Washington Post.